About Lost Dog

 The company’s first work, Pave up Paradise in 2004, won 1st prize at the Burgos International Choreography competition, 2nd prize at the Hanover choreography competition, and was bought and toured by Phoenix Dance Theatre as part of its Stories in Red 25th anniversary mixed bill.
 In 2005 The Drowner received a Bonnie Bird UK New Choreographers’ Award.
 Lost Dog has also created Hungry Ghosts (2007); The Rain Parade (2009); Salvage (2010); and It Needs Horses (2011) which won The Place Prize for Dance, sponsored by Bloomberg.

-Lost Dog’s most recent show, Juliet & Romeo premiered at Battersea Arts Centre on Valentines Day 2018 and has since gone on to tour extensively in the UK, receiving huge critical acclaim.
-The work is broadly based on Shakespeare’s deeply pessimistic love story and explores whether our culture’s celebration of youth creates unrealistic expectations around love, sex and relationships.
-A duet performed by Ben Duke and Solène Weinachter, it is a humorous and heartfelt investigation into love, loss and longevity.
+Lost Dog’s most recent show, Juliet & Romeo premiered at Battersea Arts Centre on Valentine’s Day 2018 and has since gone on to tour extensively in the UK, receiving huge critical acclaim.
+The work is broadly based on Shakespeare’s deeply pessimistic love story and explores whether our culture’s celebration of youth creates unrealistic expectations around love, sex, and relationships.
+A duet performed by Kip Johnson and Solène Weinachter, it is a humorous and heartfelt investigation into love, loss, and longevity.

 Lost Dog is part of Caravan’s new internationalists programme 2018-19.
 Caravan is a Farnham Maltings initiative supported by Arts Council England.